HohensteinGroup/ChangeChecker/README.md

 diff.$isDirty(); // has anything changed?
 diff.property.$isDirty() // has anything changed below a specific property?
 ```
-#### Get more detailed information about CRUD operations done to your model
+#### Get more detailed information about C~~R~~UD operations done to your model
-If you want to know if an array or object was created, changed or deleted use $isCreate, $isChanged, $isDeleted.
+If you want to know if an array or object was created, changed or deleted use $isCreated, $isChanged, $isDeleted.
 ```ts
 diff.$isChanged; // if true, the object has a new property, got some deleted or any value or reference to another object has changed
 ```